-Angela Rola is the founding Director of the Asian American Cultural Center at the University of Connecticut, Storrs campus.
+Angela Rola (pronouns: she/her/hers) is the founding Director of the Asian American Cultural Center at the University of Connecticut, Storrs campus.
 She has developed a variety of programs focusing on the diverse Asian American community in both the State of Connecticut and across the nation.
 Angela has developed two mentoring programs, Asiantation Mentoring Program– a program for entering UConn students and K.U.B.E.
 (Kids & UConn, Bridging Education) – a community-based program for middle school students.
-In addition to directing the center, she also teaches a First Year Experience course, a course on Asian American Mentoring and Leadership, and lectures extensively in undergraduate and graduate courses on campus as well as other public and private schools, and for profit and non-profit companies nationwide.
-She is a diversity trainer for state mandated training and also develops site appropriate training programs.
+In addition to directing the center, she teaches a course on The Asian American Experience, a required course for all AMP Mentors and lectures extensively in undergraduate and graduate courses on campus as well as other public and private schools, and for profit and non-profit companies nationwide.
+She is a diversity trainer for state mandated training and develops site appropriate training programs.

-Angela serves on the Advisory Boards of UConn’s Asian American Studies Institute and the Center for Academic Programs.
-She also serves on numerous committees and task forces throughout the University.
+Angela serves on numerous committees and task forces throughout the University.
 From 1991-93 she was President of the UConn Asian Faculty & Staff Association and now holds an Executive Board position.
 Within the state of Connecticut, Angela served as one of the commissioners for the Commission on Equity & Opportunity (CEO) from 2008-2017.
 She was appointed as one of six Asian Americans to represent the concerns of the community in the state.

 The student staff of the Asian American Cultural Center is crucial to its successful operation.
 We strive to assemble a staff that is sincerely committed to the center’s mission and programs.

 Employment at the center requires:

 - knowledge of the center’s history, facts and services

 - planning and preparation of specific center programs or projects